-- For the year ended December 31, 2016, the Bank's consolidated net income stood at P7.2 billion, P0.9 billion higher compared to the P6.3 billion net income for the same period last year. - Net interest income totaled P19.6 billion, higher by 10.7% or P1.9 billion compared to the net interest income for the same period last year mainly due to expansion in the loan portfolio and investment securities which accounted for P2.6 billion and P0.3 billion increase in interest income, respectively, partly offset by the decline in income from deposits with banks by P0.2 billion.
+- For the year ended December 31, 2016, the Bankøs consolidated net income stood at P7.2 billion, P0.9 billion higher compared to the P6.3 billion net income for the same period last year. - Net interest income totaled P19.6 billion, higher by 10.6% or P1.9 billion compared to the net interest income for the same period last year mainly due to expansion in the loan portfolio and investment securities which accounted for P2.5 billion and P0.3 billion increase in interest income, respectively, partly offset by the decline in income from deposits with banks by P0.2 billion.
 Total interest income was up by P2.6 billion from P21.7 billion to P24.3 billion.
 Total interest expense however, was also higher at P4.8 billion or by P0.8 billion from P4.0 billion last year.

 Other income significantly increased to P8.6 billion from P5.1 billion compared to same period last year mainly due to the P0.9 billion gains from sale of foreclosed assets and from P0.8 billion, P0.3 billion and P1.5 billion increases in the Trading and Investment Securities gains, Foreign exchange gains and Miscellaneous Income, respectively.
-Increase in Miscellaneous income was due to the P1.6 billion gain on sale of the Bank's 51% interest in PNB Life to Allianz, one of the largest global insurance companies.
+Increase in Miscellaneous income was due to the P1.6 billion gain on sale of the Bankøs 51% interest in PNB Life to Allianz, one of the largest global insurance companies.

-- Net service fees and commission income and net insurance premium were at P2.7 billion and P0.3 billion, respectively, for the year ended December 31, 2016. - Administrative and other operating expenses amounted to P23.1 billion for the year ended December 31, 2016, P4.2 billion higher compared to the same period last year.
-Increases were registered in provision for impairment, credit and other losses of P2.6 billion mainly due to reversal of P1.0 billion in 2015 of provision for possible liability in view of court ruling favorable to the Bank and increases and additional P1.6 billion in provision for impairment and credit losses.
-Compensation and fringe benefits, Taxes and Licenses and Miscellaneous Expenses also increased by P1.6 billion.

-- Income from discontinued operations in the current year pertains to the net income realized from the sale of 51% interest in PNB Life implemented in June 2016. - Total Comprehensive Income for the year ended December 31, 2016 amounted to P6.7 billion, P0.5 billion higher compared to the P6.2 billion for the same period last year mainly due to the increase in net income of P0.9 billion, net unrealized gain on Available for Sale Securities of P0.4 billion partly offset by decreases in remeasurement gains on retirement plan of P0.5 billion, translation adjustment by P0.4 billion, and P0.1 billion in non-controlling interests.
+- Net service fees and commission income and net insurance premium were at P2.7 billion and P0.3 billion, respectively, for the year ended December 31, 2016. - Administrative and other operating expenses amounted to \$\mathbb{P}23.1\$ billion for the year ended December 31, 2016, \$\mathbb{P}4.3\$ billion higher compared to the same period last year.
+Increases were registered in provision for impairment, credit and other losses of \$\mathbb{P}2.7\$ billion mainly due to reversal of \$\mathbb{P}1.0\$ billion in 2015 of provision for possible liability in view of court ruling favorable to the Bank and increases and additional \$\mathbb{P}1.7\$ billion in provision for impairment and credit losses.
+Compensation and fringe benefits, Taxes and Licenses and Miscellaneous Expenses also increased by \$\mathbb{P}1.6\$ billion. - Income from discontinued operations in the current year pertains to the net income realized from the sale of 51% interest in PNB Life implemented in June 2016. - Total Comprehensive Income for the year ended December 31, 2016 amounted to P6.7 billion, P0.5 billion higher compared to the P6.2 billion for the same period last year mainly due to the increase in net income of P0.6 billion, net unrealized gain on Available for Sale Securities of P0.6 billion partly offset by decreases in remeasurement gains on retirement plan of P0.4 billion, translation adjustment by P0.4 billion, share in changes in net unrealized gains and (losses) on available for sale investments of subsidiaries and an associate P0.2 billion and P0.1 billion in non-controlling interests.